untoldengine/UntoldEngine/docs/Architecture/RenderingExtensions.md

 can retry it.
 Unregistration moves owned resources to `released` and removes their backing objects.

+When extension resources are committed and allocated, or when viewport-sized resources are recreated, the engine calls `resourcesDidLoad(_:)`.
+Extensions that cache Metal resource handles should refresh those handles from the supplied `RenderResourceAccess`.

 A same-ID standalone registration is a replacement transaction.
 The previous extension and its artifacts are restored if the replacement fails.